-Class Supply List and InformationSupply List for Ms. Arnold’s 4th grade
+Class Supply List and InformationSupply List for Ms. Arnold’s Fifth Grade Fireballs

-1 personal set of inexpensive headphones for iPad use
+1 personal set of inexpensive headphones or ear buds for iPad use

 1 folder for transporting homework and notices to and from school